umdfiresa2024/research-tou-rebates/README.md

 Many states, like Maryland, strive to reduce emissions from the transportation sector.
 To accelerate EV adoption, one policy approach is the implementation of Time-of-Use (TOU) rebates.
-Significant research, such as Electric Vehicles and the Energy Transition: Unintended Consequences of a Common Retail Rate Design by the National Bureau of Economic Research (NBER, 2024), discusses the implications of electricity rate designs—particularly TOU rates—on EV adoption.
-The NBER study finds that TOU rates can incentivize EV owners to charge during off-peak hours, making EVs more affordable.
+Significant research, such as Bailey et al. (2024), discusses the implications of electricity rate designs—particularly TOU rates—on EV adoption.
+Bailey et al. (2024) find that TOU rates can incentivize EV owners to charge during off-peak hours, making EVs more affordable.
 However, the study highlights some issues; for instance, higher-income households are more likely to own EVs and thus benefit more from the pricing incentive.